Hellooo, beautiful people of the internet!

 Elsa blinked.
 "Well…" she said, looking to the side and thinking about something crazy that Anna (the epitome of crazy) would want to do.
 She snapped her eyes back to her wife's.
 "I'll come home early, and we'll wall-paper each other," she laughed.

-Anna laughed heartily.
+Anna heartily laughed for a long minute.
 "Oh, Elsa, that's awesome!" she exclaimed, diving in for yet another kiss.
 This time the blonde participated for a few minutes, morphing her mouth to Anna's as they explored each other.
 Anna pulled away for a second, looking pleadingly into Elsa's eyes.
 "Can't we do it tonight?"

 Anna playfully smacked Elsa's shoulder (to which the blonde laughed) and pressed against Elsa for a searing kiss that she hoped would leave the blonde dazed enough to forget about work.

 I've always envisioned Kristoff and Elsa both being very sassy people.
 Love to write them.
-And Anna would so get her and Elsa stuck in a crappy appartmentXD
+And Anna would sooooo get her and Elsa stuck in a crappy appartmentXD

 Really curious about what y'all think.
 I really like this idea but don't know if there are any out there who will as well:'c